robmosys-tum/PapPercComp/gestures_recognition/README.md

 ## FAQ
 ### How do I stop the program?
 If the player is still running, click on it with the mouse and then press any button.
 Then go to the terminal window from which you started run.sh and give ctrl+c.
 If the player is not running anymore (for example, after you played the video), then go to the terminal window from which you started run.sh and give ctrl+c.

+### I get "error binding to socket", what do I do?
+In new terminal type ``netstat -tulpn | grep LISTEN`` and you will get something like 5763/bazel-bin/medi, where first 5763 numbers is process id.
+Then type ``kill -9 5763``, replacing 5763 with the process id you see next to /bazel-bin/medi and /HandTrackerCom.

 ### Everything is running, but I cannot see any image, why?
 Check if you web-camera is working.
 If you are using virtual machine from VMWare, it’s in the top menu of VMWare - Devices - Camera - USB.